leno12/OOP2/docs/README.md

 Now instead of working with two-dimensional points, one can also represent a data series as a point.
 One day with an interval of 1 hour results in a 24-dimensional point.
 The same mathematical rules that apply for two dimensions also work with more dimensions.
 For your convenience, there are already a range of libraries that implement the k-Means algorithm in a generic way.

 The Client sends a request to the Analysis Server containing a `Sensor` instance and a start (inclusive) and end time (exclusive).
 The `intervalPoints` parameter sets the interval that the raw input data is sampled in.
 The resulting data series is then sanitized by interpolating missing data points.
 The method `DataSeries.interpolate()` does that job.
 The whole series is then sliced into consecutive sub series with the length `intervalClusters`.
 Series with one or more missing values are thrown out.
 Each series is normalized so that the lowest and highest value within a series are 0 and 1 respectively, using the method `DataSeries.normalize()`.
-For example, the CLI parameters `cluster HSi12 humidity 2019-09-01 2019-10-01 120 5 10` result in a total of `31 * 24 * 60 / 120 = 372` points with `120 / 5 = 24` dimensions each, being assigned to 10 clusters.
+For example, the CLI parameters `cluster HSi12 humidity 2019-09-01 2019-10-01 120 5 10` result in a total of `30 * 24 * 60 / 120 = 360` points with `120 / 5 = 24` dimensions each, being assigned to 10 clusters.

 ## Cluster Visualization in GUI (**10P**)
 The user selects a sensor, a start and end time, intervals and enters a number of clusters.
 The user is presented with an overview of all clusters sorted by error, with each cluster being represented by its own line chart.
 The error and number of members for each cluster is also displayed.
 When selecting a cluster, a more detailed view with all cluster members, their timestamps and errors is shown.
+You can either present this information in a new tab or open another window.
 Each cluster member is displayed in a line chart.
 You can decide if there is a separate chart for each curve or if all curves are presented in one chart.
 If you choose the latter, the timestamp of a curve should be shown when hovering it and the thicker the curve, the lower the error.

 ## `sim` Command (**10P**)
 The Client sends a request to the Analysis Server containing a metric, a start and end time, a minimum and maximum window size, **maxResultCount** and a dimensionless reference curve.
 The Analysis Server fetches all data within the given interval from all sensors with the given metric.
 The reference curve, which must contain at least 2 points, is normalized to values between 0 and 1.
 All input sensor data is sanitized by interpolating missing data points.
 The reference curve is scaled to different timespans ranging from the minimum window size to the maximum window size.
 Assuming that the reference curve has **r** points and the time series has **t** values, then there are **t - r + 1** sub series to be extracted from the time series, each with length **r**.
 Each sub series is normalized and compared to the reference curve using an euclidean distance function.
 All matched sub series are sorted descendingly by their error and the best **maxResultCount** matches are sent to the Client.
 Each match should contain the sensor it comes from, its data series and the calculated error.